Caitlin Cosme: Club career

-Stjarnan

 On April 4, 2024, Cosme signed a contract with Besta deild kvenna club Stjarnan.

+In the summer of 2024, Cosme moved to French club FC Nantes ahead of the team's first season after gaining promotion to the Première Ligue.
+She spent two seasons with Nantes before departing in July 2026.

+On September 15, 2026, it was announced that Cosme had signed for Women's Super League club Crystal Palace.

 International career

 Cosme has previously been a member of the United States national team at under-14 and under-15 level.
 In February 2022, Cosme was named to the senior Puerto Rico national team during 2022 CONCACAF W Championship qualification but did not accept the call-up.

 In May 2025, she received another call from Puerto Rico national team, making her debut on May 29 against Guatemala women's national football team.

 Personal life

 Both of Cosme's parents were professional tennis players.
 Her father, John, played tennis at Hampton University and Brooklyn College before playing professionally from 1984 to 1986.
 Her mother, Hemel, played at UC Santa Barbara and then played professionally from 1988 to 1991.
 She has one sister, Taylor, who played tennis at Emory and Brown (2015–19).

 She is of Puerto Rican and Indian descent.

 In 2023, Cosme became a Global Ambassador for Grassroot Soccer, an adolescent health organization that leverages the power of soccer to equip young people with the life-saving information, services, and mentorship they need to live healthier lives.